justinhunt/moodle-filter_videoeasy/readme.txt

 To add that, go to: Site Administration -> Appearance -> Additional HTML (within HEAD) ,and add:
 <script src="https://code.jquery.com/jquery-1.11.2.min.js"></script>

+NB In Moodle 2.9 VideoJS player must be set to use AMD.
+By default it now is, but if you are upgrading from an earlier version of VideoJS it won't be.
+Look for "Load via AMD" on the template settings page for VideoJS.

 NB You should TURN OFF file handling for any extensions you select here in the Moodle Multi Media Plugins filter, and the PoodLL filter if they are installed.
 Multi Media Plugins filter settings can be found at:
 Site Administration / appearance / media embedding